Why is the DofE measuring impact?

 Evaluating the impact of DofE is the starting point for improving what we do and ensuring that the Award has a positive benefit for the widest possible number of young people.
 We believe providing young people with a way of tracking their DofE progress and reflecting on how they may have changed along the way has tremendous value for them as individuals.
 It’s also beneficial for Licensed Organisations supporting young people, as they can demonstrate the wider benefit and positive outcomes of delivering the programme.

-Our new Impact Measurement Framework is central to this and was referenced in the publication last year of our five-year Youth Without Limits strategy.
+The Impact Measurement Framework is central to this and was referenced in the publication of our five-year Youth Without Limits strategy.
 The Framework consists of a number of questions that align with the short and medium-term outcomes of doing a DofE programme, as illustrated in our Theory of Change below:

 The questions have been carefully selected from government and academic surveys to allow benchmarking against national data.